 The Executive Committee had performed its duties with caution to its full capability and in relation with good corporate governance policy and code of conduct of the Company’s group for the benefit of the Company, shareholders and stakeholders in the long term.

-- Risk Management Committee
+Risk Management Committee

 The Company’s Board of Directors meeting No. 5/2010 on August 16, 2010 had the resolution to appoint, authorize the scope of responsibilities and consider remuneration of the Risk Management Committee.
-The Committee consisted of 2 qualified persons (details listed in the “Management Structure”).
+The Committee consisted of 2 qualified persons (The details are listed in the topic of Management Structure).

-- Corporate Governance Committee
+Corporate Governance Committee

 The Company’s Board of Directors meeting No. 1/2011 on February 23, 2011 had the resolution to appoint, authorize the scope of responsibilities and consider remuneration of the Corporate Governance Committee.
-The Committee consisted of 2 qualified persons (details listed in the “Management Structure”).
+The Committee consisted of 2 qualified persons (The details are listed in the topic of Management Structure).

-- Reviewed the good corporate governance policy and code of conduct of RS Group and other relevant policy.
+- Reviewed the good corporate governance policy and code of conduct manual of RS Group and other relevant policy.

-- Promoted the administration works to be in accordance with the good corporate governance policy and code of conduct of RS Group and other relevant policy.
+- Promoted the administration works to be in accordance with the good corporate governance policy and code of conduct manual of RS Group and other relevant policy.

 - Gave advises on the good corporate governance to the Company’s Board of Directors.

-The Corporate Governance Committee had the opinion that the stated items were appropriate and for the benefits of Company, shareholders, and stakeholders in the long term.
+The Corporate Governance Committee had the opinion that the stated items were appropriate and for the benefits of Company, shareholders and stakeholders in the long term.

-consists of 3 qualified persons, their names and responsibilities are listed in
+The Human Development Committee consists of 3 qualified persons (Their names and responsibilities are listed in

-In 2016, the Human Development Committee had 4 meeting.
+In 2017, the Human Development Committee had 4 meeting.

 - Reviewed and developed the policy, and given guidelines on human development.